samraHanif0340/samraHanif0340.github.io/_portfolio/rtsp_video_streaming.md

 + `GoProducerRTSP` module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang wrapper of openCV) code written in Golang.
 The video is enqueued in a dockerized Kafka topic.
 A multistage image build is performed to minimize runtime image size.
 RTSP is prevalent in security cameras and commercial camera systems.
 + Zookeeper and Kafka modules: Zookeeper and Kafka container instances are created from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html) docker images.
 Besides message passing, Kafka is used for inter-language communication between Golang code and Python code, in this project.
-+ `PyConsumerRTSP` module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
++ `PyConsumerRTSP` module: The video is consumed from the Kafka topic by a Python code running in the host machine (i.e., outside of Docker).
 The fetched video frames are displayed using OpenCV.
 Some simple computation is performed on each video frame and results are printed to screen.
 This simple signal processing code serves as a placeholder for the real signal processing code later.
 + `PyConsumerRTSP2` module: This is a duplicate of `PyConsumerRTSP` module.
 The consumers of `PyConsumerRTSP` and `PyConsumerRTSP2` belong to two different consumer groups but consume from the same Kafka topic.
 Running them simultaneously, demonstrates the scalability of the data pipeline.

-## Repository
+## Learning Outcome

 The [repository](https://github.com/Adaickalavan/DataPipeline) contains the following: